krzygorz/VerilogTea/README.md

 However, unlike in the case of full synthesis, the translation of high-level blocks like adders to logic gate level is not performed.
 This makes the picture readable while still giving an overview of how the code will be synthesized.
+Also, the `swapbytes` parameter is set to 0 to simplify the diagram.

 To re-generate it, run `yosys show.ys`.